phillrutherford/veggie-delights/README.md

 making adding/editing/deleting meals a function only members who were logged in could use.
 I chose not to do this on this ocassion but its certainly something that i would consider adding if I were to do this again.

+### Wireframes

+The wireframes I created for this project can be found in the wireframes folder.
+For this project I used Marvel to create some mock designs.

 ## Features

 For this project I used materialize quite often.
 They have alot of good features and colour schemes on offer that really allow you to be creative.